publiccodenet/CraftSpace/Unity/CraftSpace/README-UNITY-PACKAGES.md

 });
 ```

-The existing UnityJS DOTween wrapper will be extended with these schemas.
+The existing Bridge DOTween wrapper will be extended with these schemas.

 ### UniTask for WebGL